sachinsu/sachinsu.github.io/work_journal/journal2022.md

         - Container image scanning tools can continuously and automatically scan container images within the CI/CD pipeline and in container registries, prior to deployment into production environments.
 This enables identification of vulnerabilities or unsafe components, and provides remediation or mitigation guidance directly to developers and DevOps teams.
         - Cloud Security Posture Management (CSPM) solutions identify misconfigurations in cloud infrastructure that could leave potential risks and attack vectors unchecked.
 CSPM solutions can recommend or automatically apply security best practices based on an organization’s internal policies or third-party security standards.

-- Food and Health
-    - Potato is starch which gets converted into Glucose.
-Glucose is less damaging than fructose.
-    - Sugar is 50-50% fructose and glucose.
-Glucose gets absorbed by Body, fructose can be processed only by Liver and gets converted to Fat.
-    - For a healthy heart, keep ratio triglycerides to HDL should be 2 or less.
-    -  avoid sugar, fructose, fine flour and vegetable oil
-    - Human body is optimized for fasting and feasting
-    - Human body has enough vitamins and other nutrients for many days.
-    - It’s the combination of sugar, fat, and salt that make foods ‘hyper-palatable’ and drives us to want and eat more
-    - If you find you have certain foods that trigger you to overeat, don’t eat or keep these foods in the house.
-The more you decrease your exposure to these foods, the more likely you are to succeed with your diet.
-Studies suggest when people reduce the palatability of the diet, they’re more likely to succeed and keep the weight off in the long-term.
-    - Serving foods with smaller plates may reduce the amount of food you eat and decrease calorie intake.
-    - Don’t keep snacks around your desk while working.
-If you do want to grab a snack, make sure it’s kept in the office kitchen.
-The simple act of making it harder to get to will reduce the chances of mindless eating.
-    - Pay attention.
-Don’t assume just because it’s called a salad, it’s zero-calorie and healthy.
-Most restaurants have the ingredients listed in the menu, check the salad to make sure there aren’t any extra toppings.
-If there are you can factor these into your calorie count for the day or simply ask the restaurant not add these when they make your food – remember, you’re paying them.

 - If you can deny data to make motherhood statements then there's not much to debate.